by Margaret D. Mitchell

 To be delivered from heaviness in an instant is what Noah, Moses, Elisha, Joseph, Daniel, David, Jesus and others, who were committed to our Heavenly Father, knew.
 Each one leaned upon Father God during their very unique and difficult circumstances.

 God had a purpose.
 And along with this “set up” came a set time.
-God was about to expound His glory in a new way through a terrified Daniel who experienced several encounters with God and witnessed his enemy's defeat over a pre-ordained period of time.
+God was about to expound His glory in a new way through Daniel, who experienced several encounters with God and witnessed his enemy's defeat over a pre-ordained period of time.

 Daniel 10:12 says, “ . . .
 ‘Do not be afraid, Daniel.
 Since the first day that you set your mind to gain understanding and to humble yourself before your God, your words were heard, and I have come in response to them.’"

 God’s promises were fulfilled and His strategies to freedom broke through in His due time.
-God will even send his mighty angels to fight our battles and conquer our enemies to bring restoration and reward.
+God will even send his mighty angels to fight our battles and conquer our enemies once and for all.

 God ultimately positioned a faithful Daniel to be rewarded by the very earthly king that held him captive (Dan.
 2) and to receive his allotted inheritance (Dan.
 12:13).